 While the pump is working the blue valve will be opened to let the pump work.

-The red valve will control how much goes into the unit and turned off when the correct amount as been added.
+The red valve will control how much goes into the unit and is turned off when the correct amount has been added.

 Types of HVAC Manifold Gauges

-HVAC manifold gauges must match the refrigerant uses in a system to get the correct readings.
+HVAC manifold gauges must match the refrigerant used in a system to get the correct readings.

 Every heating and cooling system will have a stamp of what type of refrigerant it uses.

-Some gauges can read multiple types if refrigerant so be sure to know your sets features.
+Many gauges can read multiple types of refrigerants, so be sure to know your set’s features.

 The above is a basic overview of HVAC gauges and how they work.

-After a manifold workings is understood more advanced topics such as reading pressures can be learned.
+After the gauge manifold workings are understood, more advanced topics such as reading pressures can be learned.

 Basic tasks such as vacuuming down a unit can be done with the above basic overview.

-HVAC gauges are simple but very powerful tool for troubleshooting for working an any heating and cooling system with refrigerant.
+HVAC gauges are a simple but very powerful tool for troubleshooting and working any heating and cooling system with refrigerant.